pioio/ezcli/README.md

 - The idea for `taskcli` was inspired by Taskfile.dev and `Justfile` projects.
 - This library builds on many ideas from the excellent `argh` project.
 If you like the idea of building CLI interfaces from python function signatures, and don't need the advanced task management features of `taskcli`, you should check `argh` out.
 - `taskcli` library uses `argparse` and `argcomplete` (argcomplete is an optional dependency for tab completion).
+- markdown screenshots generated using  `ansitoimg` and `termtosvg`.